Baked Beans Recipe: How to Make Them Perfect Every Time

 The Sweetness

 Sweetness is key to balancing the tangy and savory flavors.
 Use molasses for a deep, rich taste.
+For a sweeter Southern-style touch, take inspiration from classics like Amish Peanut Butter Cream Pie.
 Brown sugar or maple syrup works well for a slightly lighter sweetness.

 The Sauce